Call for Abstracts – 2023

 - Lower ratings are associated with: old information, data to be “available at the time of the conference,” reports from a single centre or study, or a vague discussion of the importance of the topic area.

-	- You will be notified of the acceptance by Spring 2020.
+- You will be notified of the acceptance or rejection by Spring 2023.

 - All presenters must register for the conference and pay the appropriate registration fee.

 - If your abstract is not accepted in the format submitted, an alternate presentation type will be offered.